Ajatt-Tools/gd-tools/README.md

 * `--max-len` `5` maximum size of the input string.
 * `--font-size` `10rem` font size.
 It has to be large in order to see the stroke numbers.

-## Installation
+## General installation instructions
-Place the script `gd-pics` in your PATH and edit the script to point to the `gd-pic.py` file.
-You might have to need to install beautifulsoup, which can be done with
+Place the main script (file with same name no ending) in your PATH .\
-`pip install beautifulsoup4` for example.\
+Open GoldenDict, press "Edit" > "Dictionaries" > "Programs" and add this script as type html and Command Line `<insert name of script> %GDWORD%`.\
-Open GoldenDict, press "Edit" > "Dictionaries" > "Programs" and add this script as type html and Command Line `gd-pics %GDWORD%`.
+Now this program is treated as a dictionary and you can add it under Dictionaries or Groups.